gragtah/drinks-on-me/README.md

 What is it
 ----------

 Drinks On Me is a mobile app that allows Foursquare users to pay their Foursquare friends or other people checked in to your location.
-Payments are managed through the Venmo iOS SDK.
+Payments are managed through the Venmo Your Friends iOS Library.
 The code to Drinks On Me is open-sourced and serves as an example of how to combine Foursquare and Venmo on a mobile app.

 How to use DrinksOnMe
 ---------------------